Schroder Real Return Fund Standard Class

-To deliver an investment return of 5.0% p.a. above Australian inflation over rolling 3 year periods.
-Inflation is defined as the RBA’s trimmed mean, as published by the Australian Bureau of Statistics.
+To deliver an investment return of 5.0% pa before fees above Australian inflation over rolling 3 year periods.
+Inflation is defined as the RBA’s Trimmed Mean, as published by the Australian Bureau of Statistics.

 The investment process has 3 key steps:

 1. Objective based asset allocation – identifying the right assets to own and when to own them is the most important step in the process as it will have the greatest impact on the overall return and risk characteristics of the portfolio.
 This stage of the process involves the development of dynamic return expectations (a blend of our strategic and tactical returns) as well as a forward looking assessment of risk (in both a volatility and distribution sense).

 2. Security selection – once the appropriate asset allocation has been determined, the next step is how best to implement this.
 This step involves an assessment of where and how to allocate stock selection risk in the portfolio.
 In this regard we consider a range of options including active and passive strategies, direct investments, funds or derivative exposures.

 3. Portfolio construction – at all times the portfolio will reflect the combination of exposures that we expect will deliver the real return objective subject to acceptable risk limits.
 A key aspect of this Fund is the explicit targeting of a consistent real return.
 In this regard, a key measure of risk is not absolute volatility but volatility around the real return target.
 The portfolio construction process involves the continued assessment of a broad array of risk metrics to aid in the effective allocation of risk (both total and active).